gilzoide/godot-lua-pluginscript/extras/docs/from-gdscript-to-lua.md

   -- This does not error, you simply get a `nil` value print(self.property_not_declared)  --> nil

-  -- This does not error, a new property is created self.another_property_not_declared = "value" end
+  -- This does not error, the value is set correctly self.another_property_not_declared = "value"
+  -- WARNING: properties not declared in `MyClass` are -- only available in Lua
+  -- GDScript / C# will not be able to access them end

 return MyClass